JPvRiel/docker-rsyslog/README.md

 Why not the official image?

-About a year since starting this project (2016), the upstream rsyslog project has started publishing [official rsyslog impages](https://hub.docker.com/u/rsyslog/) which in future will likely be better maintained and hopefully cover similar use cases.
+This project was started in 2017.
+About a year later, an upstream [official rsyslog impages](https://hub.docker.com/u/rsyslog/) project started which will likely be better maintained and hopefully cover similar use cases.
 However, at the time of the last update to this readme (Oct 2020):

 - [rsyslog/syslog_appliance_alpine
 ](https://hub.docker.com/r/rsyslog/syslog_appliance_alpine) states: "Note: currently this is in BETA state".